dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 <alert>Notice how we added the <code>language-javascript</code> class on the <code>&lt;code&gt;</code> tag - this is required in order to get language-specific syntax highlighting.</alert>

+<alert type="warning">You need to reset the indentation of code inside the <code>&lt;pre&gt;</code> tag yourself - see the <g-link to="https://github.com/maizzle/example-syntax-highlight/blob/master/src/templates/posthtml.html">posthtml example</g-link> in the tutorial repository.</alert>

 ## Markdown

 Alternatively, we can also use Markdown to write fenced code blocks and have PrismJS automatically syntax-highlight them.